Case Study: Holiday Hassles End in Glee. How

 There was much more information and previous cases cited when the final declaration was submitted by TicketBust.com.
 The declaration concluded with the statement, “As one final seemingly insignificant note, the officer wrote my zip code incorrectly on the citation.
 This minute detail may seem insignificant on its face however it does raise possibility that the officer may not have been paying close attention to detail and raises doubt as to whether he clocked and cited me for the accurate speed at which I was traveling at.
 Based upon the above true facts and for all of the foregoing reasons cited, in the interest of justice, I respectfully request this court to dismiss the citation in its entirety.
 I believe the above true facts and accompanying rationale warrant a dismissal.
 In the alternative, should the court rule against me, I then respectfully request that the court issue permission to attend traffic school for this violation.”

 The best part of the process for Jo Ann was that she simply had to:

 - call us and give us the background of her ticket

 - sign three original copies of the Trial by Declaration form, which she downloaded from the TicketBust site

-- sign the TicketBust Engagement Letter also available for easy download, which explains the process and the terms and conditions of the TicketBust Service and Money Back Guarantee.
+- sign the TicketBust Engagement Letter also available for easy download, which explains the process and the terms and conditions of the TicketBust Service and Service Fee Refund.
 Additionally, in California, in order to contest a traffic ticket, the court requires you to post bail for a Trial by Written Declaration.
 Therefore, Gabriella had to also include a bail check*, made out to the court.